Estimate Your International Shipping Cost For The Best Way To Ship

 The most accurate way of finding that out is to request separate quotes from a forwarder.
 But, that can be a hassle, especially if you don’t have all the details you need when requesting a quote.
-And then you’ll typically have to wait several days for the forwarders to prepare a quote.
+Then you’ll typically have to wait several days for the forwarders to prepare a freight quote.
 It takes that long because there are many cost variables affecting costs, such as the date the ship or plane departs port, shipment measurement and weight, and the exact points of pickup and delivery.

 But at this point, you don’t want to know costs down to the cent, you are really looking for an estimate.
 But, that estimate has to take into account the many variables if it is going to be accurate.

-If you’re familiar with incoterms, there’s another reason why you might quickly want to calculate accurate estimates of shipping costs.
+If you’re familiar with incoterms, there’s another reason why you might want to calculate accurate estimates of shipping costs.

 When negotiating a deal with a supplier, you need to factor freight costs in with the buy price.
 If you are pushing for a lower buy price, and the supplier accepts it on condition that the incoterm switches from FOB to EXW, how do you know if you’re still better off?
 There’s no point pushing for a lower buy price, if you end up spending as much, or more, on freight costs.